daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 `TensorBoard 2.1.0 at http://af5d7fc520cb:6006/`

-Just replace `af5d7fc520cb` with localhost and launch in the browser, the you will see:
+Just replace `af5d7fc520cb` with the word `localhost` and launch in the browser, then you will see:

 ![a](./misc/a.png)
 ![a](./misc/b.png)